 Removal of small side branches (miniphlebectomies)

-If there are small extended side branches, they can be removed with the help of miniphlebectomy.
-The veins are removed through small incisions, similar to a crochet hook.
-The miniphlebectomy is performed on an outpatient basis under local anesthesia.
-The varicose vein is pulled out of the subcutaneous fatty tissue via tiny, barely visible incisions using a special hook.
-The vein ruptures under the skin.
-Another stitch is then used to access the subcutaneous fatty tissue at a different location and the next part of the vein is removed.
+If small, dilated side branches are present, they can be removed using miniphlebectomy.
+The veins are removed through small incisions, similar to using a crochet hook.
+At our clinic, miniphlebectomy is performed on an outpatient basis under local anesthesia.
+Through tiny, barely visible incisions, a special hook is used to pull the varicose vein out of the subcutaneous fat tissue.
+The vein tears under the skin.
+With another incision, a new access point to the subcutaneous fat tissue is created at a different location, and the next section of the vein is removed.
 The varicose vein is then pulled out.
-This is repeated until the side branch is completely removed.
+This process is repeated until the side branch has been completely removed.

-Postoperative pain is rare, after major operations we usually give you a light painkiller for a few days.
-The first change of bandages takes place on the day after the procedure, after which the veined stockings should be put on again and worn for 3 weeks.
-It is advisable to refrain from major sporting activities during this time.
-Moderate and regular exercise is recommended to avoid thrombosis.
+Postoperative pain is rare; after major procedures, we usually prescribe a mild pain reliever for a few days.
+We will change your dressing for the first time the day after the procedure.
+After that, you should put your compression stockings back on, and wear them for three weeks.
+It is advisable to avoid strenuous physical activity during this time.
+Moderate and regular exercise is recommended to help prevent thrombosis.

 You are on: